American Forensic Association National Speech Tournament: Limited preparation events

 In impromptu speaking, the competitor receives a quotation to use as the topic of their speech.
 The competitor's 7-minute time limit starts at their reading of the quotation.
 The speech may be humorous, serious, or a combination of both, but should stay relevant to the quotation and the speaker's interpretation of it.
 Limited notes are permitted.

 Qualification

 There are two ways that a competitor can qualify an event for the AFA-NST:

-At-Large Qualification
+At-large qualification

-For an event to be qualified through the at-large process, the competitor must obtain three 'legs' (placings) in the event that total out to 8 or less. (e.g. 3rd, 3rd, 2nd; 5th, 2nd, 1st; 6th, 1st, 1st; 1st, 1st, 1st) In the event that a final round contains more than six competitors (e.g. unbreakable tie), no placing beyond 6th will count as a leg under any circumstances.
-A leg can be acquired at any tournament in which at least 9 schools are participating.
+For an event to be qualified through the at-large process, the competitor must obtain two 'legs' (placings) in the event at two separate regional tournaments that total to 5 or less (e.g. 3rd, 2nd; 4th, 1st; 2nd, 1st; 1st, 1st).
+A leg can be acquired at any tournament in which at least 7 schools are participating.

 Placings will only count as a leg if the requirement for number of competitors in the event is met: